replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 `helmUpgradeFlags` is available in the app manager v1.75.0 and later.
 :::

 Specifies additional flags to pass to the `helm upgrade` command for charts that have `useHelmInstall: true`.
 These flags are passed in addition to any flags the app manager passes by default.
 The values specified here take precedence if the app manager already passes the same flag.
+The `helmUpgradeFlags` attribute can be parsed by template functions.
+For more information about template functions, see [About template function contexts](template-functions-about).

 The app manager uses `helm upgrade` for all deployments of an application (not just upgrades) by specifying the `--install` flag.
 For non-boolean flags that require an additional argument, such as `--timeout 1200s`, you must use an equals sign or specify the additional argument separately in the array.
 For example: